 Prior to the scheduled expiration of our franchises, we generally initiate renewal proceedings with the granting authorities.
 The Communications Act, which is the primary federal statute regulating interstate communications, provides for an orderly franchise renewal process in which granting authorities may not unreasonably withhold renewals.
-In connection with the franchise renewal process, however, many governmental authorities require the cable operator to make additional costly commitments.
+In connection with the franchise renewal process, however, many local governmental authorities and some state agencies, may require the cable operator to make additional costly commitments.
 Historically, we have been able to renew our franchises without incurring significant costs, although any particular franchise may not be renewed on commercially favorable terms or otherwise.
 If we fail to obtain renewals of franchises representing a significant number of our customers, it could have a material adverse effect on our consolidated financial condition, results of operations, or our liquidity.
-Similarly, if a local franchising authority's consent is required for the purchase or sale of a cable system, the local franchising authority may attempt to impose more burdensome requirements as a condition for providing its consent.
+Similarly, if a franchising authority's consent is required for the purchase or sale of a cable system, the franchising authority may attempt to impose more burdensome requirements as a condition for providing its consent.
+In July 2018, the New York State Public Service Commission revoked its earlier approval of Charter's acquisition of Legacy TWC, alleging that Charter had not complied with its Transaction commitments to extend availability of high-speed Internet services to 145,000 underserved or unserved homes or businesses over a four year period.
+Charter is vigorously opposing the Public Service Commission's revocation, which, if not reversed, could materially impact our operations in New York state.
+See "Item 3.
+Legal Proceedings."